-Heesen has announced the launch of its latest 50m superyacht from its shipyard in Oss.
-Formerly known as Project Aster, the owner named his new yacht Masa, which means ‘my diamond’, during a private ceremony.
-Arcon Yacht from Monaco introduced the client and represented his interests throughout the construction.
+Heesen has delivered its latest 50m superyacht to her owner after successful sea trials in the North Sea.
+Formerly known as Project Aster, the owner named his new yacht Masa, meaning ‘my diamond’, during a private ceremony.
+Monaco-based Arcon Yachts introduced the client and represented his interests throughout the construction.

 "Masa’s beauty does not lie exclusively in her aesthetics – her 50m all-aluminium semi-displacement hull has been designed, engineered and welded by Heesen’s in-house team to the smallest tolerances,” explains a Heesen representative.
-“With considered naval architecture and precision, lightweight aluminium construction, Masa will reach a rapid top speed of 23 knots thanks to two MTU 16V 4000 diesel engines.
+“With considered naval architecture and precision, lightweight aluminium construction, Masa exceeded the contractual speed of 23 knots thanks to two MTU 16V 4000 diesel engines.
 At 50m and coming in below 500gt, Masa perfectly combines performance, comfort, space and refined luxury.”

-Keeping in line with the market trend, Heesen’s yachts have been increasing in size over the years, although they are slightly behind the Dutch average LOA.
-Over the last five years Heesen has built an average of 3.8 yachts a year, contributing to nearly 25 percent of the Dutch superyacht market in 2014.
+In keeping with the overall market trend, Heesen’s deliveries have been increasing in size over the years, although slightly behind the average delivered LOA in Holland.
+Over the last five years, Heesen has built an average of 3.8 yachts a year, contributing to nearly 25 per cent of the Dutch superyacht market in 2014.